 Grilled Abalone (KCC Saturday Farmers’ Market, Kaimuki)

 The Big Island farms abalone that is sold commercially, mainly to Japan.
 They are also sold at the Honolulu farmers’ market every Saturday.
-Rather small in size (they are a species from Northern Japan called ezo), they’re grilled and sold in pairs.
+Rather small in size (a species from Northern Japan called ezo), they’re grilled and sold in pairs.
 Once you pick up your order, you can sprinkle any number of sauces on them, including soy sauce, bottled lemon juice and yuzu sauce.
 They’re meaty and mild in flavor and a unique experience if you’ve never had fresh abalone.

 OnoPops (KCC Saturday Farmers’ Market, Kaimuki)